LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

    ```

-6. In order to remove the conversation view when your container is deallocated, run the following code:
+6. Remove the conversation view when your container is deallocated:

    ```swift
    let conversationQuery = LPMessagingSDK.instance.getConversationBrandQuery(accountNumber)